 It Has Most Vlogging Features, But Lacks An Important One

 While the A6500 does have a touchscreen, it lacks the 180 degree flip screen ability.
 For many vloggers this can be a big downside.
-The flip screen on cameras helps them to see what is happening on the screen, which is vital as most of them do not have a dedicated cameraman.
+The flip screen is vital to check if everything’s fine as they record.
 However, Sony does offer an alternative.
 They have a remote control app that users can operate from their smartphone.
 It allows you to see exactly what your camera is seeing and adjust accordingly—plus it doesn’t require Wi-Fi to work.
+Still, it’s not the same as having a flip screen.

 When it comes to sound, the camera offers a stereo mic, a 3.5 mm mic input connector, and a mono speaker.
 And while it has a built-in flash, it also offers a hot shoe for additional accessories.